 The next time you’re listening to your local commercial radio station, see if you can identify how many adverts sound like they’re talking AT you.
 It’s a great game to play when you’re getting bored of listening to the ads.

-To listen to John in action, feel free to preview some of his samples here.
+To listen to John in action, you can check him out on Classic FM or listen to some of his voice samples online here.